aenlemmea/cmpt/README.md

 4. `cry config <--template> <--template-alias>|<--compile-flags> <--flag-preset-name>|`

 Only running `cry config` shows you what the current config is.
+[Done]

 Set the template file and a alias for it or the compiler flags.